-Elon University’s Sustainability Master Plan was created by the Environmental Advisory Council at the request of President Lambert in 2006.
-The plan is the guiding document for Elon's sustainability initiative and is the culmination of several months of research.
+Elon University’s initial Sustainability Master Plan was created by the Environmental Advisory Council at the request of President Lambert in 2006.
 It identifies campus practices already in place that were reducing Elon’s environmental impact and lists several recommendations to expand Elon’s efforts.

 Elon University’s Environmental Advisory Council is a standing Council of faculty, students and staff whose members are appointed by the President.
 Members typically serve a two-year term.
 The role of the Council is to raise awareness of environmental issues and sustainable practices and promote environmental awareness.
 The Council may make recommendations to the President on new sustainability initiatives to undertake or improvements to current initiatives.